skyline6965/Giphy-Homework/README.md

 PROBLEMS
 1. getting ERR_File not found and its ref my computer file ("C:/Users/skyli/Giphy-Homework/etc..)-seems like something is linked to my computer

-2. need to get values from search bar before ajax function runs
+2. need to get values from search bar before ajax function runs !!!!RESOLVED!!!!!!!!!!!!!!!!!

+Step 2.

+grab input searches and create a button. <<>>